Social Media Roundup – August, 2017

 - According to Social Media Today, Instagram reported in May that the number of people using DMs on their platform had increased by 75 million in six months, with more than half of their 700 million monthly active users now also using DMs.
 With that knowledge in hand it’s not surprising that Instagram has expedited all of these new story and DM updates.
 So what’s the latest?
 Now you can reply with a photo or video to specific photos, videos, and reshared posts in Direct.
 Your reply will automatically include a sticker of what you’re replying to.
 Just hit “Reply” to open the camera, take a selfie, and send.
 You also have the option to send a split-screen reply by tapping on the sticker.
 Add your own perspective by drawing on the sticker, whether you’re painting a mustache on your friend’s selfie or doodling on a beach photo.

-Did we miss any major social media news or updates?
-Be sure to share in the comments!
+Did we miss any major social media news or updates in our social media roundup?
+Be sure to share in the comments, oh and check out our other blog posts for the latest on data-driven marketing!